 ESR Frequently Asked Questions

-Economic Substance Regulation is a new concept and many businesses, free zone companies, and economic entities are not familiar with its implications, process, and filing procedures.
+Economic Substance Regulation in Dubai, UAE is a new concept and many businesses, free zone companies, and economic entities are not familiar with its implications, process, and filing procedures.
 A compilation of all those queries related to Economic Substance Regulations is as follows:

 Why is there a need in UAE to introduce ESR?